-The Board of Directors of Doha Bank Q.P.S.C. (the "Bank") and its consolidated subsidiaries (together "the Group") is responsible for establishing and maintaining adequate internal control over financial reporting ("ICOFR") as required by the Qatar Financial Markets Authority (QFMA").
-Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Group's consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS) and the applicable provisions of Qatar Central Bank regulations (QCB regulations).
+The Board of Directors of Doha Bank Q.P.S.C. (the "Bank") and its consolidated subsidiaries (together "the Group") is responsible for establishing and maintaining adequate internal control over financial reporting ("ICOFR") as required by Qatar Financial Markets Authority ("QFMA").
+Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Group's consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards ("IFRS").
 ICOFR also includes our disclosure controls and procedures designed to prevent misstatements.